By Jessy Smulski & Florin R. Ferrs

 ● Create a master list of all vendor contact information and link them with the business systems, networks, and equipment they manage.

 ● Recruit a core disaster scenario team.
-This will include your most valuable employees (those most relevant to affected systems and networks), 3rd party vendors, customer outreach representatives, etc.
+This will include your most valuable employees (those most relevant to affected systems and networks), 3rd party vendors, customer outreach representatives, etc. In the case of quarantine due to a pandemic, have a plan for your team to work remotely in order to minimize risk of contagion.

 ● Create a chain of command for your disaster scenario leadership and core team to follow.
 This chain of command will prevent miscommunications.